German A1, B1 or B2 – Which language certificate do I need?

 Summary

-The 6 different levels of the language tests (German A1, A2, B1, B2, C1, C2) differ in their names according to letters and numbers.
-The letters indicate the language level (A = basic language skills, B = advanced language skills, C = secure language skills).
-The numbers 1 and 2 differentiate once again within these 3 levels.
-The best way to explain the principle is to use a table (see above).
-The most important thing for you is to know which language certificate you need and where you can get it.
-In addition, there are many websites with free exercises and courses that will prepare you for the test.
-We at migrando help you to get a quick and uncomplicated overview on the topic of language certificates, so that you and your family can finally get your settlement permit and live stress-free in Germany.
+The 6 different levels of the language tests (German A1, A2, B1, B2, C1, C2) are designated by letters and numbers.
+The letters indicate the language level (A = basic language skills, B = advanced language skills, C = confident language skills).
+The numbers 1 and 2 differentiate further within these 3 levels.
+The principle is best explained using a table (see above).
+It is particularly important for you to know which language certificate you need and where you can obtain it.
+There are also many websites with free exercises and courses to help you prepare for the test.
+We at migrando will help you to get a quick and uncomplicated overview of the language certificate so that you and your family can finally obtain the Settlement permit and live stress-free in Germany.

 Take advantage of our free consultation!
-Our experts will answer all your questions in a free consultation and will check how you can obtain your permanent right of residence as quickly as possible.
+Our experts will answer all your questions in a free consultation and check how you can obtain your permanent residence permit as quickly as possible.